Congratulations on Passing the Embassy’s Primary Screening!

 - Tohoku University: Contact the professor, directly

-- Kyoto University: Contact the professor, directly
+- Kyoto University: Contact the professor, directly, or the administrative office of the professor’s graduate school

 - Ritsumeikan University: Contact the international office